Ben Lomand Connect ByLaws

 - Directory Assistance

 - Telecommunications Relay Services

-- Other services designed to persons with disabilities
+- Other services designed for persons with disabilities

 - Toll Blocking

-Use of these services result in added charges in most cases.
+Use of these services results in added charges in most cases.
 In addition, Ben Lomand Connect provides one copy of its annual local directory without charge.

 Please contact Ben Lomand Connect toll-free at (800) 974-7779 if you have any questions.
 This notice is required by the federal government.